Choosing The Best Equipment For Hedging

 Fun Fact

-Rugosa roses are overloaded with vitamins and used for jams, jellies, syrups, pies, teas, and wine.
-The petals can be tossed into salads for colour, utilized to decorate cakes, or distilled to make rose water.
+Rugosa roses are extremely useful!
+Their rose hips are overloaded with Vitamin C and can be used for jams, jellies, syrups, pies, teas, and wine.
+The petals can also be tossed into salads for colour or distilled to make rose water.

 Tips on Pruning Plants